YingchunLi/ddwrt-certificate-admin/README.md

 # ddwrt-certificate-admin
-A small Utility to assist with OpenVPN configurations on DD-WRT
+A small Utility to assist with OpenVPN configurations on DD-WRT and EdgeRouter

 ### Install
 ```